 Cadence

-Cadence is defined as the number of steps per minute, how many times the left and right foot combined hit the ground.
+Cadence is defined as the number of (left and right) steps per minute.

 Cadence is calculated by counting the number of steps and dividing this by the time in which those steps were taken.